 In this guide, we’ll take a look at some of the most important design considerations to help you plan for your multilingual website.

-You can’t stop bilingual or multilingual visitors who see different versions of your multi language site, but you can make sure they see the same branding, layout, and web design elements when they switch from the default language.
+You can’t stop bilingual or multilingual visitors seeing different versions of your multi language site, but you can make sure they see the same branding, layout, and web design elements when they switch from the default language.

-With WordPress and Weglot having a consistent multi language website is easy.
-Weglot will seamlessly integrate with your theme and automatically translate your content similar to Google Translate.
-It’ll also integrate with your other ecommerce plugins.
-So there’s no reason to have different themes or designs the different languages you add to your multi language website.
+If you use a content management system, such as WordPress, with Weglot, creating a consistent multi language website is easy.
+Weglot will seamlessly integrate with your website builder‘s theme and automatically translate your content.
+It’ll also integrate with all the other important parts of your site’s functionality, such as ecommerce plugins – meaning that there’s no reason to have different themes or designs for the different languages you add to your multi language website.

 For example, when you visit the Airbnb homepage from a country like Australia…